wp-plugins/cimy-user-extra-fields/README_OFFICIAL.txt

 Bugs or suggestions can be mailed at: cimmino.marco@gmail.com

 REQUIREMENTS:
-PHP >= 5.0.0
+ * PHP >= 5.0.0
-WORDPRESS >= 2.6.x
+ * WORDPRESS >= 3.0.x
-WORDPRESS MU >= 2.6.x
+ * WORDPRESS MultiSite >= 3.0.x
-MYSQL >= 4.0
+ * MYSQL >= 4.1.2

 INSTALLATION:
 - WordPress: just copy whole cimy-user-extra-fields subdir into your plug-in directory and activate it

-- WordPress MU:
+- WordPress MultiSite:
-There are two supported ways of using this plug-in under WordPress MU:
+There are two supported ways of using this plug-in under WordPress MultiSite:

 1) Unique registration
-If you want that ALL Blogs on your MU installation follow the same registration with the same fields this is the case for you.
+If you want that ALL Blogs on your MultiSite installation follow the same registration with the same fields this is the case for you.
-Every blog will have shared registration page and only the site administrators (of the whole MU installation) can change it.
+Every blog will have shared registration page and only the Super Admin can change it.
+ - unpack the package under 'wp-content/mu-plugins' directory (if this directory does not exist, create it);
-- unpack the package under 'mu-plugins' directory, be sure that cimy_user_extra_fields.php is outside Cimy folder (move it if necessary), then go to "Site Admin -> Cimy User Extra Fields", press "Fix the problem" button and confirm
+ - be sure that cimy_user_extra_fields.php is outside Cimy folder (move it if necessary);
+ - go to "Super Admin -> Cimy User Extra Fields", press "Fix the problem" button and confirm.

 2) Per-Blog registration
 If you want that every single Blog can define its own Extra Fields then you should choose this installation.
-Every registration will have Extra Fields defined by single blogs, every user will have anyway WordPress fields shared with ALL Blogs, this how it works
+Every registration will have Extra Fields defined by single blogs, every user will have anyway WordPress fields shared with ALL Blogs, this how it works WordPress MultiSite.
-WordPress MU.
-- unpack the package under 'plugins' directory; BE sure that cimy_uef_mu_activation.php is installed under 'mu-plugins' directory
+ - unpack the package under 'wp-content/plugins' directory;
+ - be sure that cimy_uef_mu_activation.php is installed under 'wp-content/mu-plugins' directory (if this directory does not exist, create it);
-- then every single blog will have it under "Plugins" section
+ - then every single blog will have it under "Plugins" section.

 UPDATE FROM A PREVIOUS VERSION: